SimranGodsey/Portfolio-Projects/README.md

 Hello Everyone!!

 This is my 1st portfolio project.
-The project is about the analysing the Covid data set.
+The project is about the analysing the Covid data set from 2020 -23(till jan)

 I have done the following process: